 Student-athletes at the University of Tampa are permitted to earn compensation for their name, image or likeness (NIL).
 Below is helpful information for student-athletes, supporters of UT Athletics and employees of The University of Tampa relative to the Florida State Law and name, image, likeness.

-• All NIL deals (including paid, unpaid or in-kind) must be reported to UT through the NIL reporting form (REQUIRED).
+• All NIL deals (including paid, unpaid or in-kind) must be reported to UT through the NIL reporting form (REQUIRED), which is located within your INFLCR account.
 This disclosure is required under state law and is not intended to be an approval process.

 • Student-athletes in the state of Florida may earn compensation for use of their name, image or likeness (NIL) without affecting their athletics eligibility or grant-in-aid.
 Student-athletes earning NIL compensation must do so in accordance with the Florida NIL Law (Section 1006.74, Florida Statutes).